tvdsluijs/medisana_weights/docs/index.md

 use-site-title: true
 ---

-A colleague told me that they and their team had a common challenge.
+A colleague told me that he and his team had a common challenge.
 Lose weight as much as possible between April and December.

 He told me that he was not yet able to do it, but was going to do everything to lose weight.